-Since my post on piriformis syndrome and how I overcame my low back pain, I have gotten a lot of feedback from people dealing with hip and pelvic pain related to piriformis syndrome, and who have thanked me for the checklist I provided in the post as a bonus.
+Since my post on piriformis syndrome and how I overcame my low back pain, I received a lot of feedback from people dealing with hip and pelvic pain related to piriformis syndrome, and who have thanked me for the checklist I provided in the post as a bonus.
 I felt so thankful for taking the step to opening up to you and writing about my experience.
 My intention was to give hope for all of those who are feeling hopeless about it.
 Because let’s face it, it can be really tough when you have seen about 100+ practitioner and no one seems to be able to “fix” you.

 Today I want to introduce you to 3 postural therapy exercises and 2 strength training exercises that have helped me TREMENDOUSLY in the healing process that I still made it a practice for me to do every day.

 Postural therapy is an amazing practice you can do from home to realign your joints and restore proper alignment.
 We tend to spend too much time sitting, standing, looking at our phones with our heads down.
 This creates a lot of muscle imbalances that lead to chronic pain.

 I make postural therapy a must.
 Otherwise, I am just treating symptoms.
 Working on your posture also reduces your visits to the physio clinics because you don’t need to get “re-adjusted” every week to treat the symptoms of postural misalignment.

 Disclaimer: I’m not saying going to physio is bad, I go there myself when I need to.
 I am just saying that doing some work at home can help make those visits less frequent.
 Less pain = fewer visits 😉

 LOWER BACK PAIN RELIEF – POSTURAL THERAPY EXERCISES